-Other Correspondence - not filed as Exhibits 14 Medical Report Access only to Crown counsel, accused, defence counsel (including and the probation officer assigned to the matter, unless psychiatric report) otherwise ordered by Court. relating to an accused 15 Pardon No access to court file after a record suspension/pardon has been granted.
+Other Correspondence not filed as 14 Exhibits Medical Report (including psychiatric report) relating to an accused Access only to Crown counsel, accused, defence counsel and the probation officer assigned to the matter, unless otherwise ordered by Court.
+15 Pardon No access to court file after a record suspension/pardon has been granted.
 However, a procedure is available for record suspended/pardoned offenders to obtain access to their own record suspended/pardoned court file.
 Inquiries in this regard can be made at a court registry.
-16a Presentence / Access only to Crown counsel, defence counsel, accused, 10a Probation Report and the probation officer assigned to the matter, unless 4.01 otherwise ordered by Court.
+16a Presentence / Probation Report Access only to Crown counsel, defence counsel, accused, and the probation officer assigned to the matter, unless otherwise ordered by Court.
 16b Gladue Report No access unless otherwise ordered by Court.
 17 Pre-Trial Access only to Crown counsel, defence counsel, and Conference accused to Pre-Trial Conference Report and Form 2, Records (CRIM 12 unless otherwise ordered by the Court.
-Practice Direction) 18a Production Orders For trials of sexual offences, an accused person may apply to Third Parties 💙 to the trial judge for an order requiring a third party to bring (Sexual Offences) to court confidential records concerning the complainant or () witness such as medical, psychiatric and education records.
-Under ss.
+Practice Direction) 18a Production Orders For trials of sexual offences, an accused person may apply 1.00 to Third Parties to the trial judge for an order requiring a third party to bring (Sexual Offences) to court confidential records concerning the complainant or (witness such as medical, psychiatric and education records. • Under ss.
 278.4 and 278.6 of the Criminal Code the application proceedings are heard in camera (in a closed courtroom) with the public excluded.
 As a result, there is no public access to the documents filed in relation to the application or the hearing.
 Section 278.9 also imposes, depending on the circumstances, various publication bans in relation to the documents, evidence, and the judge's determination and reasons.
 18b Production Orders Members of the public, including the media, can inspect under production orders under ss.
-487.014-487.018 of the นานยา
+487.014-487.018 of the ss.
+487.014-487.018 of the Criminal Code

-10 7.04.4 ss.
-487 7.014- 8 of the Criminal Code and their Informations if all of the following conditions are met: Crimii nal Code The production order has been executed; Documents or data have been produced; There are no sealing orders or non-disclosure orders under s.
-487.0191 in force; The offence alleged was not committed by a young person.
-If a production order has been executed and nothing is produced, inspection of the production order and information on which the production order was issued can only be made by the holder of the documents or data (upon presentation of identification and authorization confirming authorized representative of holder), accused person, or his/her counsel and Crown counsel if: There are no sealing orders in force or non-disclosure orders under s.
-487.0191 in force; The offence alleged was not committed by a young person.
+Criminal Code and their Informations if all of the following conditions are met:

+- The production order has been executed; - Documents or data have been produced; - There are no sealing orders or non-disclosure orders under s.
+487.0191 in force; - The offence alleged was not committed by a young person.

+If a production order has been executed and nothing is produced, inspection of the production order and information on which the production order was issued can only be made by the holder of the documents or data (upon presentation of identification and authorization confirming authorized representative of holder), accused person, or his/her counsel and Crown counsel if:

+- There are no sealing orders in force or nondisclosure orders under s.
+487.0191 in force; - The offence alleged was not committed by a young person.

 Sealing orders.
 After a request for a sealing order has been approved, a copy of the sealing order will be accessible to the accused person, defence counsel, the holder of the documents or data, Crown counsel, and members of the public, including the media.
 For access to other records, including the production order and the information on which it was issued, any person must submit an Application to a Judge.
-50 Public access file.
-Where, in accordance with this policy, a judicial officer has determined that production order documents are available for public inspection, photocopies will be made and placed in a public access file immediately after the determination.
-In cases of lengthy Informations, the first page(s) only may be placed in the public access file and a complete copy made on request.
-In the situation where multiple production orders were issued from one Information, all production orders must meet the criteria before any of the copies are placed in the public access file.